odanoburu/FreeLing-User-Manual/processing-classes.md

     A line `MaxSizeDiff int-value` may also be provided.
 Similar strings with a length difference greater than this parameter will be filtered out of the result.
 To deactivate this feature, just set the value to a large number (e.g. 99).

-    *   Section `&lt;Target&gt;` contains `key value` lines describing which words in the sentence must be checked for similar forms.
+    *   Section `<Target>` contains `key value` lines describing which words in the sentence must be checked for similar forms.

     The line `UnknownWords (yes|no)` states whether similar forms are to be searched for unknown words (i.e. words that didn't receive any analysis from any module so far).